adriandavidauer/ASD-for-HRI/README.md

 per video plus `aggregate_time.csv` (frames processed and elapsed time, consumed by the scoring step).

-### 2. Scoring — `src/experiments/run_stats_batch.sh`
+### 2. Stats - `src/experiments/run_stats_batch.sh`

-Scoring runs outside the image: `stats.py` has no imports from the rest of the repository, only needs pandas + numpy.
+Stats calculation runs outside the image.
+The file `stats.py` has no imports from the rest of the repository, only needs pandas + numpy.
 The batch script runs it over one or more prediction folders:

 ```bash